jsdclxvi/Reforestation/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## Did you hear about the bread factory burning down?
+They say the business is toast.